nathanielbowers0/nathanielbowers0/README.md

 # <a href="https://www.linkedin.com/in/nathanielmbowers/">Nathaniel Bowers</a> | Cybersecurity & Security Engineering Portfolio 🔐

-I’m passionate about cybersecurity and focused on building practical, hands-on solutions that strengthen security operations.
-My projects span vulnerability management, threat detection, endpoint security, compliance auditing, and process automation.
-I approach every challenge with a structured, systems-driven mindset and a commitment to improving real-world security environments.
+Security focused professional with interests in security operations, vulnerability management, threat detection, and endpoint security.
+This portfolio highlights projects focused on vulnerability management, security hardening, threat detection, and security operations.

 ---